 - Every VA Medical Center has a Health Care for Homeless Veterans (HCHV) Coordinator who is responsible for helping homeless veterans access VA and community-based care to end homelessness among veterans.
 The HCHV program provides outreach, clinical assessments and referrals for medical and mental health care, long-term transitional residential assistance, case management and employment assistance with linkage to permanent housing.
-To locate your nearest HCHV Coordinator go to http://www1.va.gov/homeless/page.cfm?pg=21. - National Coalition for the Homeless has a directory of shelters and homeless assistance programs online.
-This does not list every program in the country, so be sure to check your phone book for local programs.
+To locate your nearest HCHV Coordinator and/or your nearest VA Medical Center call 1-877-222-8387 or go to www.va.gov/homeless. - The Veterans Benefits Administration (sometimes referred to as the VA Regional Office) provides information and assistance with VA Disability Compensation and Pension, Education and Training Programs, VA Home Loans, Life Insurance, and other federal benefits for eligible veterans.
+The VA Regional Office in New Mexico may be reached at: